 Margaret strongly believes in empowering her clients by keeping them fully engaged in their cases, whether they are taking the first steps to educate themselves about their options, or involved in heated litigation.
 Margaret believes that negotiating a settlement in her client’s best interest is often the best way to give her client control over the outcome of their case and their future.
 However, when settlement is not possible, Margaret is a strong advocate for her clients in the courtroom.

-Margaret has practiced family law for more than ten years.
+Margaret has practiced family law for fifteen years.
 Before joining Wechsler Becker, Margaret worked for seven years with leading family law attorney Janet A. George, with a practice specializing in high-asset and high-profile cases.
 She has extensive experience helping clients navigate complex cases, including closely-held businesses, layered business structures, and tax issues.
 Margaret is also experienced in protecting her client’s privacy and in appropriate cases will discuss diverting cases to private arbitration for an additional layer of privacy.

 Margaret’s clients span all incomes and circumstances, and she enjoys the challenge of problem-solving with them and planning for families that do not fit a traditional mold.
 She understands what is important to her clients and has handled cases involving difficult parenting issues such as addiction and mental health concerns.
 Every case is unique, but her clients’ safety is always a primary concern for Margaret; she is always cognizant of how legal decisions affect the everyday lives of her clients and their future.